The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

-If $X=G/H$ and an element of $H$ is not strictly contracting on $\LieG/\LieH$, then that element cannot be a holonomy generator of any flat holomorphic $\pr{G,X}$-geometry on any Hopf manifold.
-The classification of flat $\pr{G,X}$-geometries on Hopf manifolds, for disk convex K\"ahler $X$, reduces to the classification of the elements of $G$ that act as a strict contractions on an open set $X_o \subset X$ biholomorphic to $\C{n}$.
-For example, if $\pr{G,X}$ is a rational homogeneous variety, $X=G/P$, $P=MAN$, then the only elements of $G$ which act as strictly contracting maps on open sets of $X$ biholomorphic to $\C{n}$ are, up to conjugation, the elements of $MA$.
-The generic element of $P$, even if it is strictly contracting near $o=1\cdot P \in X$, will have a basin of attraction which is not biholomorphic to $\C{n}$.
+If \(X=G/H\) and an element of \(H\) is not strictly contracting on \(\LieG/\LieH\), then that element cannot be a holonomy image of a strictly contracting map from any flat holomorphic \pr{X,G}-geometry on any Hopf manifold.
+The classification of flat \pr{X,G}-geometries on primary Hopf manifolds, for disk convex K\"ahler \(X\), reduces to the classification of the elements of \(G\) with an attractive fixed point \(o \in X\).
+For example, if \pr{X,G} is a rational homogeneous variety, \(X=G/P\), with Langlands decomposition \(P=MAN\), then the only elements of \(G\) which act as strictly contracting maps with a fixed point are, up to conjugation, certain elements of \(MA\).